gar-dawn/DetektRules/README.md

     }
 }
 ```
-As a sidenote regarding `val` properties in companion objects; accessing them from Java requires accessing the companion object too, which is ugly and not idiomatic:
+As a sidenote regarding `val` properties in `companion objects`; accessing them from Java requires accessing the companion object too, which is ugly and not idiomatic:

 ```java
 String key = MyFragment.Companion.BUNDLE_VALUE_ONE;